The morning started out much like the day before as it was raining still.

-Getting out of bed was hard because it was so comfortable, almost as comfortable as her bed was at Hogwarts!
-She slid on some sweatpants under her night gown and walked into the kitchen.
+Getting out of bed was hard because it was so comfortable, almost as comfortable as her bed was in the dormitory at Hogwarts!

 Ginny had prepared cinnamon pancakes with cinnamon syrup.
 Hermione, hungry from not having an appetite from the day before because of all the stress piled up five pancakes on her plate.
 She ate almost all of them as Ginny chuckled from across the table as she breastfed the baby.

 “Yes I am actually.”
 Hermione giggled, wiping cinnamon syrup off her lips with a napkin.

 As she finished she pondered in thought of what she was going to do today.